jeffrey0725/SampleApp/README.md

 # SampleApp
-This is the Sample app which used to demonstrate personal iOS development skills.
+Sample app used to demonstrate personal iOS development skills.

-Please let me know if there are any things can be better.